j-schreiber/js-sf-cli-security-audit/messages/org.audit.run.md

 # summary

-Audit your org.
+Audit your org with an existing config.

 # description

-Loads a given audit config (a set of classifications and policies) and runs the policies against the target org.
-The audit run creates a comprehensive report that lists all executed policies and all resolved entities that were audited.
+Loads an existing audit config from the source directory and audits the target org.
+The audit run always creates a comprehensive report in JSON format.

 # flags.target-org.summary